 Making time to look over your financial reports each month is an important task for any business owner.
 If you are not taking the time to do this, either because you’re too busy, or perhaps you don’t really understand what you’re looking at and it doesn’t make sense to you, then here are 6 reasons we recommend that you should start to.

 The Statement of Financial Performance – also known as the Profit and Loss report (P&L) or the Income Statement – tells you, as the name suggests, how your business is performing over a period of time, such as a month or a financial year.
-In broad terms it shows the revenue that your business has generated, less the expenses for that same period.
+In broad terms, it shows the revenue that your business has generated, less the expenses for that same period.
 In other words, it shows how profitable your business is.

-The Statement of Financial Position – also known as the Balance Sheet shows the value of the business’s Assets, Liabilities and Equity.
+The Statement of Financial Position– also known as the Balance Sheet shows the value of the business’s Assets, Liabilities, and Equity.

 Assets include things like money in bank accounts, Plant and Equipment, Accounts Receivable balances

-Liabilities include things like Bank loans and credit cards, Accounts Payable, and Hire Purchase balances
+Liabilities include things like bank loans and credit cards, Accounts Payable, and Hire Purchase balances

 Equity is the difference between your Assets and your Liabilities and includes Retained Earnings and Owner Funds Introduced

-Accounts Receivable Ageing report (Aged Receivables) – this shows how much money is still owed to the business as at a certain date in time, and is usually segmented as to how overdue they are, or sometimes by how far past the invoice date they are.
-Generally, you will have Current, 30, 60 and 90 days columns.
+Accounts Receivable Ageing report (Aged Receivables)– this shows how much money is still owed to the business as at a certain date in time, and is usually segmented as to how overdue they are, or sometimes by how far past the invoice date they are.
+Generally, you will have Current, 30, 60, and 90 days columns.

 So why bother?

 Understand your business better - by looking at your Profit and Loss report monthly you will get a good picture of how your business is performing month by month and it will give you a better understanding of what makes up your profit.
 It can be helpful to compare periods, or to look at a month by month P&L, so you can clearly see on one page the revenue and expenses month by month.
-This will help to identify trends in your data and many also help to highlight anomalies in coding/categorising.
+This will help to identify trends in your data and may also help to highlight anomalies in coding/categorizing.

-Accurate information for lending purposes – If you are applying for a loan or an overdraft, the bank or financial institution will look closely at both your Profit and Loss report and the Balance Sheet as a lot can be learned about a business by looking at these reports together.
+Accurate information for lending purposes– If you are applying for a loan or an overdraft, the bank or financial institution will look closely at both your Profit and Loss report and the Balance Sheet as a lot can be learned about a business by looking at these reports together.
 If you are unsure what some of your balances are in your accounts, get in touch and we can explain them further.